Exact Instability Margin Analysis and Minimum-Norm Strong Stabilization -- phase change rate maximization --: Main Results

 \section{Main Results}

-In this section, Proposition~\ref{prop:OmegaMS2} is applied for finding conditions for marginal stabilizability of $g$ belonging to some subclasses of $\mathcal{G}_n$.
+In this section, Proposition~\ref{prop:OmegaMS2} is applied to find conditions for marginal stabilizability of $g$ belonging to some subclass of $\mathcal{G}_n$.
 This in turn leads to the exact RIR of $g$.
 Specifically, we will consider the subclasses of $\mathcal{G}_n$ where each system has a unique peak frequency.
 To this end, we define the following two subsets of ${\cal G}_n$:

 The assumption on the unique peak frequency is not unreasonable, as most practical systems in reality are expected to have such a characteristic.
-The case where a system has multiple peak frequencies will be discussed after the presentation of our main results and in Section~\ref{subsec:MutiPeakFreq}.
+The case where a system has multiple peak frequencies is discussed in Remark~\ref{rmk:multifreq} after the presentation of our main results.